aravinthakshan/aravinthakshan/README.md

 # Hi there, I'm A S Aravinthakshan! 👋

 Welcome to my GitHub profile!
 I’m a Computer Science and Engineering student at MIT, Manipal, with a strong focus on AI, Machine Learning, and Deep Learning.
-My journey in tech spans multiple domains, from software development to robotics, and I'm always excited to learn and collaborate on innovative projects.
+M

 ---

-### 💼 Experiences
+### Experiences
 - **Prism Intern** at Samsung R&D
   Developing a Django-based web application for multi-view image annotation with advanced 3D rendering using React and Next.js.